Metal fans, rejoice! This Friday, November 26th, Imminence is releasing their latest album: Heaven In Hiding.

 With his musical and vocal talents, Eddie distinguishes himself as one of the finest in the field.
 For example, take the sequence between “This Too Shall Pass” (این نیز بگذرد), “∞, “and the closer “Heaven In Hiding.”
-Throughout these three songs, listeners get a taste of Eddie’s softer vocals, violin virtuosity, and aggressive tones all in one.
+Throughout these three songs, listeners get a taste of Eddie’s softer vocals, violin virtuosity, and aggressive tones.

-Notably, on “This Too Shall Pass (این نیز بگذرد),” Eddie plays a soothing violin interlude that fans of Lindsey Stirling will appreciate.
+Notably, in “This Too Shall Pass (این نیز بگذرد),” Eddie plays a soothing violin interlude that fans of Lindsey Stirling will appreciate.

 Although, it’s not only Eddie who steals the spotlight.
-This record is more layered, intense, and dynamic than any of their previous albums.
+This record is more layered, intense, and dynamic than any previous album.
 Henrik Udd’s production and mixing on this album are superb.
-As a result, the mix is very clear, even during some of the album’s busiest sections.
-Often, different sounds are going off at the same time, but the music never feels muddled.
+As a result, the mix is very crisp, even during some of the album’s busiest sections.
+Often, different sounds are going off simultaneously, but the music never feels muddled.